-- 3. This action arises under the patent laws of the United States, Title 35 of the United States Code.
-This Court has original subject matter jurisdiction pursuant to 28 U.S.C. §§ 1331 and 1338(a). - 4.
-This Court has personal jurisdiction over Defendants in this action because Defendants have committed acts within the District of Delaware giving rise to this action and have established minimum contacts with this forum such that the exercise of jurisdiction over Defendants would not offend traditional notions of fair play and substantial justice.
-Defendants have also committed and continue to commit acts of infringement in this District by, among other things, offering to sell and selling products and/or services that infringe the asserted patents. - 5.
-Venue is proper in this district, e.g., under 28 U.S.C. § 1400(b).
+5. This action arises under the patent laws of the United States, Title 35 of the United States Code.
+This Court has original subject matter jurisdiction pursuant to 28 U.S.C. §§ 1331 and 1338(a).

+6. This Court has personal jurisdiction over Amazon in this action because Amazon has committed acts within the Eastern District of Texas giving rise to this action and has established minimum contacts with this forum such that the exercise of jurisdiction over Amazon would not offend traditional notions of fair play and substantial justice.
+Amazon has committed and continues to commit acts of infringement in this District by, among other things, offering to sell and selling products and/or services that infringe the asserted patents.

-Defendants reside in this District because they are incorporated in Delaware.
-Furthermore, upon information and belief, Defendants have transacted business in the District of Delaware and have committed acts of direct and indirect infringement in the District of Delaware.
+7. Venue is proper in this district, e.g., under 28 U.S.C. § 1400(b).
+Amazon is registered to do business in Texas, and upon information and belief, Amazon has transacted business in the Eastern District of Texas and has committed acts of direct and indirect infringement in the Eastern District of Texas.
+Amazon has regular and established place of business in this District, as set forth above.

-COUNT I INFRINGEMENT OF U.S. PATENT NO. 8,934,535
+COUNT I

-- 6. Plaintiff re-alleges and incorporates by reference the foregoing paragraphs, as if fully set forth herein. - 7.
-Plaintiff Realtime is the owner by assignment of United States Patent No. 8,934,535 ("the '535 Patent") entitled "Systems and methods for video and audio data storage and distribution."
-The '535 Patent was duly and legally issued by the United States Patent and Trademark Office on January 13, 2015.
-A true and correct copy of the '535 Patent is included as Exhibit A. - 8.
-On information and belief, Defendants have made, used, offered for sale, sold and/or imported into the United States products that infringe the '535 Patent, and continue to do so.
-By way of illustrative example, these infringing products include, without limitation, Defendants' video encoding, streaming, and publishing services and products, such as, e.g., Video Cloud, Brightcove Live, Mediacoder and Zencoder, and all versions and variations thereof since the issuance of the '535 Patent ("Accused Instrumentalities"). - 9.
-On information and belief, Defendants have directly infringed and continue to infringe the '535 Patent, for example, through their own use and testing of the Accused Instrumentalities, which when used, practices the method claimed by Claim 15 of the '535 Patent, namely, a method, comprising: determining a parameter of at least a portion of a data block; selecting one or more asymmetric compressors from among a plurality of compressors based upon the determined parameter or attribute; compressing the at least the portion of the data block with the selected one or more asymmetric compressors to provide one or more compressed data blocks; and storing at least a portion of the one or more compressed data blocks.
-Upon information and belief,

-Defendants use the Accused Instrumentalities to practice infringing methods for its own internal non-testing business purposes, while testing the Accused Instrumentalities, and while providing technical support and repair services for the Accused Instrumentalities to their customers.
+8. Plaintiff re-alleges and incorporates by reference the foregoing paragraphs, as if fully set forth herein.

+9. Plaintiff Realtime is the owner by assignment of United States Patent No. 8,934,535 ("the '535 patent") entitled "Systems and methods for video and audio data storage and distribution."
+The '535 patent was duly and legally issued by the United States Patent and Trademark Office on January 13, 2015.
+A true and correct copy of the '535 patent is included as Exhibit A.

+10. On information and belief, Amazon has made, used, offered for sale, sold and/or imported into the United States Amazon products that infringe the '535 patent, and continues to do so.
+By way of illustrative example, these infringing products include, without limitation, Amazon's streaming products/services, such as, e.g., Amazon Video, and all versions and variations thereof since the issuance of the '535 patent ("Accused Instrumentalities").

+11. On information and belief, Amazon has directly infringed and continues to infringe the '535 patent, for example, through its own use and testing of the Accused Instrumentalities, which when used, practices the method claimed by Claim 15 of the '535 patent, namely, a method, comprising: determining a parameter of at least a portion of a data block; selecting one or more asymmetric compressors from among a plurality of compressors based upon the determined parameter or attribute; compressing the at least the portion of the data block with the selected one or more asymmetric compressors to provide one or more compressed data blocks; and storing at least a portion of the one or more compressed data blocks.
+Upon information and belief, Amazon uses the Accused Instrumentalities to practice infringing methods for its own internal non-testing business purposes, while testing the Accused Instrumentalities, and while providing technical support and repair services for the Accused Instrumentalities to Amazon's customers.